jescalan/gps/README.md

 # Comparison to Other Systems

 There are a few other popular methodologies for writing css out there, but they all suffer from similar issues.
-We discussed at the beginning where the strengths of MPG are, and these are almost all where the weaknesses of other systems are.
+We discussed at the beginning where the strengths of GPS are, and these are almost all where the weaknesses of other systems are.
 Most systems (smacss, bem, oocss) do not use nesting at all.
-Instead of nesting, these systems propose that you name your selectors in a way that implies nesting, but then ignore the natural cascading of css entirely.For example, you might write normal css or MPG like this:
+Instead of nesting, these systems propose that you name your selectors in a way that implies nesting, but then ignore the natural cascading of css entirely.For example, you might write normal css or GPS like this:

 ```css
 #menu